-Each Class A Unit includes a warrant to purchase half of one share of our common stock and each Class B Unit issued in this offering includes a warrant to purchase 100 shares of our common stock at a price equal to \$5.50 per share at any time for up to five (5) years after the date of the closing of this offering.
+Each Class A Unit includes a warrant to purchase shares of our common stock and each Class B Unit issued in this offering includes a warrants to purchase shares of our common stock at a price equal to \$ per share at any time for up to five (5) years after the date of the closing of this offering.
 The warrants issued in this offering will be governed by the terms of a global warrant held in book-entry form.
 The holder of a warrant will not be deemed a holder of our underlying common stock until the warrant is exercised.